getampt/docs/parameters.md

 description: Built-in parameter store to keep secrets encrpyted and available only during runtime.
 ---

-Ampt's built-in parameter store allows developers to store the parameters in a secure way, and to use them programmatically with `params` interface of Ampt SDK.
+Ampt's built-in parameter store allows developers to store the parameters in a secure way, and to use them programmatically with the `params` interface of Ampt SDK.
 All the parameters are encrypted both at transit and at rest and only decrypted during runtime.

 !!! note
 When you modify a parameter value in the Ampt Dashboard, the changes are instantly applied to all running environments that require the parameter.
 No restart or anything required to flush the parameters.